 # From your server directory: mv ~/Downloads/PulseConnect.jar ./plugins/ systemctl restart minecraft # Or if you run the server manually: ./start.sh

-If your server runs at home or behind NAT, you need to forward your chosen port (7070 by default) on your router so the app can reach it from outside your network.
+If your server runs at home or on your own VPS, you'll need to forward port 7070 on your router so traffic from outside your network can reach it.

 192.168.1.1 or 192.168.0.1 in your browser7070 → internal IP of your server, internal port 7070, protocol TCPYour server's internal IP is typically something like 192.168.1.x.
 On the server itself, run ip a (Linux) or check System Settings → Network (macOS).